Enroll in Our

 So, how do you start a conversation with your patients about FABMs?
 What are the specific methods, how do they work, and how may they benefit your patients?

-The course is divided into six parts; you may elect to do any or all of them and they may be completed in any order.
-Each part is worth up to 12 to 14 AAFP-approved CME credits (you can earn up to 14 credits by participating in the live case-based discussions offered).
+The course is divided into eight parts; you may elect to do any or all of them and they may be completed in any order.
+Each part is worth up to 16 AAFP-approved CME credits.

 In Part A, An Introduction to Modern FABMs for Family Planning, participants will survey modern evidence-based FABMs, including the research underlying the development of the different methods, their effectiveness rates to prevent pregnancy, and the benefits and challenges of using each method.
 Participants may engage in live case-based discussions to learn how to read the charts of various FABMs.

 In Part B, Special Topics in FABMs for Helping Couples Achieve or Avoid Pregnancy, participants can further their knowledge on the subject of fertility awareness and its applications in family planning.
 Part B will focus on the role of FABMs to address infertility and early pregnancy loss, and on the availability of apps marketed to help people avoid pregnancy.
 Learners may participate in case-based discussions that explore the medical applications of FABMs, including their role in addressing infertility and other conditions.